-Generally it is said that this word "agape" and its cognate verb "agapao", was chosen to describe God's determination to seek good for His people therefore, involving His will, His decision.
+This word "agape" and its verb "agapao", was chosen to describe God's determination to seek good for His people and this, therefore, involves His will, His decision.
+This is the determined love of God that seeks the good of others.